martynov-alex/flutter_in_production_course_app/README.md

 # Flutter Ship App

-This is the companion app for my course about Flutter in production.
+This is the companion app for Andrea's course about Flutter in production.

 You can preview the app here: